-Then instead of jumping into too many changes all at once, address every choice you make in regard to changes you want to have.
+Then instead of jumping into too many changes, or a REALLY BIG one, all at once, address every choice you make in regard to changes you want to have.
 For instance, when you go out to eat and bread is placed on the table, you normal have a slice or two.
 Instead, ask the waiter not to bring bread or instead of eating it before your dinner arrives, wait until you have food in front of you.
-This way though you still eat the bread, it is combined with vegetables, proteins and fat to reduce the impact on your blood sugar.
+This way though you still eat the bread, it is combined with vegetables, proteins and fat to reduce the impact on your blood sugar, and you may eat less.
 Even just that slight change can help make a difference.

 Do you have a strategy for reaching your goals you would like to share?
 Share your experience and insights in the comments below and help others feel confident.

 And subscribe to our mailing list for inspiration and tips for reaching your goals, so you can get back to the people and activities you love!

 I'm thrilled you want to learn more on how you can take control of your health using functional fibro solutions.

 Warmly, Justine Cécile